lucee/lucee-docs/docs/03.reference/01.functions/getvariable/function.md

 - scopes
 ---

-Gets the variable referenced by the given parameter; may be fully qualified
+Gets the variable referenced by the given string; supports using "." for structures/scopes.